Category: Genus page

 Andrena

-Andrena is one of the biggest groups of bees in our region.
-Mining bees are most frequently encountered easily seen in spring when dozens of species emerge to take advantage of spring ephemerals and woody plants in flower.
-A few, rarer species are active in summer (with the exception of exotic and abundant A. wilkella),…
+One of the biggest groups of bees in our region, Andrena are most easily seen in spring, when dozens of species emerge to take advantage of spring ephemerals and woody plants in flower.
+A few species are active in midsummer, but most are uncommon (with the exception of the exotic and abundant A. wilkella).
+Late…

 -